Somilstar/Somilstar/README.md

 - 💞️ I’m looking to collaborate on ...
 Frontend Projects
 - 📫 How to reach me...
 Somilarora55@gmail.com
 - 😄 Pronouns: ...
 He/Him
 - ⚡ Fun fact: ...
-Life is boring
+Please ignore my username

 <!---
 Somilstar/Somilstar is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.